ichidao/ichi-vaults-sdk/README.md

 | raw   | true | undefined | - | false |

 <br/>
-This function returns claimable reward amounts for the specified vault and user account.
-This functions is specific for the Velodrome vaults.
+This function returns claimable reward amounts (as [UserRewardsByToken](#userrewardsbytoken) or [UserRewardsByTokenBN](#userrewardsbytokenbn)) for the specified vault and user account.
+This function is specific for Velodrome vaults.

 ```typescript
 import { getUserRewards, SupportedDex } from '@ichidao/ichi-vaults-sdk';